// documentation

 Insert or update (default)

-The friendliest mode.
 Existing records (matched by SKU for products, slug for posts) get updated.
 New records get created.
 No duplicates.
-This is what most people want.
+This is what most people want for most imports.

 Updates and re-imports